Note: All tourdates are from the The Jeff Beck Group, except if noted otherwise.

 Note: Telecast of a live performance at Fillmore East with overdubbed

-of the studioversion.
+music of the studioversion.
 Broadcast on a later date.

 681019A 19th October: New York City, Fillmore